subhojit777/dc_ajax_add_cart/README.md

 [issue](https://www.drupal.org/project/contrib_tracker/issues/2850576) for
 updates.
 Following features are available:
 - *Ajax add to cart form* as a product variation display formatter
+- *Ajax product removal from cart* as a views field

 ### Installation and usage:
 - Install the module in a Drupal Commerce installation.
 Steps for installing module in Drupal can be found [here](https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules).
 - Go to `admin/commerce/config/product-types/default/edit/display`, select
   **Ajax add to cart** form format for `Variations`.
+- If you want the ability to remove product from cart *ajax-ifically*, enable `dc_ajax_add_cart_views` module.
+This is provided as a sub-module.
+- Edit the cart view, add field *Remove button (Ajax)*.

 ## `7.x`